 On the boundary two-sphere $\partial\mathbb{R}^3$ of radius $r$, the integrand is

-where the minus sign corresponds to the case of the outward normal vector, and vice versa.
-The behaviour of \eqref{dAA integrand LtH} at $r\to \infty$ is evaluated to be $e^{-\mu_0r}/r^3$, so that the boundary integral of $S^2_\infty$ vanishes, and there is no contribution for \eqref{dAA in components} from the boundary at infinity.
-Now consider the contribution from the infinitesimal boundary sphere $S^2_\varepsilon$ surrounding the origin of $\mathbb{R}^3$.
-From \eqref{dAA integrand LtH}, we extract the singular component of the integrand with $r^2$ in the surface element of $S^2_\varepsilon$ as,
+where the minus sign corresponds to the outward normal vector, and the plus sign to the inward one.
+The behaviour of \eqref{dAA integrand LtH} as $r\to \infty$ is $e^{-\mu_0r}/r^3$, so the boundary integral over $S^2_\infty$ vanishes, and there is no contribution for \eqref{dAA in components} from the boundary at infinity.
+We now consider the contribution from the infinitesimal boundary sphere $S^2_\varepsilon$ surrounding the origin of $\mathbb{R}^3$.
+From \eqref{dAA integrand LtH}, we extract the relevant part of the integrand multiplied by the surface factor $r^2$ at $r=\varepsilon$,

-where the overall denominator, i.e., the inverse square factor, is regular at $\varepsilon\to0$ and $x_0=0$, the first term of the numerator is singular, and the second term of that is $O(\varepsilon)$.
+where the inverse square factor is regular as $\varepsilon\to0$ and at $x_0=0$, the first term in the bracket is singular, and the second term of that is $O(\varepsilon)$.
 As we will show in Appendix \ref{App: delta}, the singular behaviour of the first term is encoded in the periodic delta function,

 in the language of Sato's hyperfunction theory \cite{imai1992applied,morimoto1993introduction}.
-Hence, the regularisation about the singular point of $S^1$, $x_0=0$ is automatically involved; thus, we observe that the evaluation of \eqref{dAA in components} at $S_\varepsilon^2$ is
+Hence, the regularization of the singular point of $S^1$ at $x_0=0$ is automatically incorporated, and the evaluation of \eqref{dAA in components} over $S_\varepsilon^2$ gives

 as expected.
-Note that this evaluation is valid even in the large-scale limit $\lambda\to\infty$.
-Concluding this subsection, we have found the second Chern number $Q$ \eqref{2nd Chern number} evaluated from the Lorenz-'t Hooft gauge is minus unity, which comes from the dAA-part \eqref{dAA-part} of the K-integral \eqref{K integral}.
-The singularity of the gauge connection at the origin gives the topological charge through the delta function in this gauge.
+Note that this evaluation remains valid even in the large-scale limit $\lambda\to\infty$.
+To summarize this subsection, we have found that the second Chern number $Q$ \eqref{2nd Chern number} evaluated using the Lorenz --'t Hooft gauge, equal minus unity, arising entirely from the dAA-part \eqref{dAA-part} of the K-integral \eqref{K integral}.
+The topological charge is generated by the singularity of the gauge connection at the origin, which manifests through the delta function in this gauge.
 The FA-part \eqref{FA-part} does not contribute even at the infinite $\lambda$ case.